ellaschellekens/Estimating-Cross-Elasticities-for-E-Commerce-Data-using-Attraction-Models/README.md

 # Test.sql
     This file is used to calculate the f1, precision and recall score.
 Make sure the correct data is loaded since this is        used for all three models

+# simulated_sales_data.csv
+    This file contains the simulated data